Kanailal Dutta: Revolutionary activities

 It was time for retribution for the traitor inside Presidency Jail.
 The Narendranath, intentionally kept separated from the other prisoners, was confined in the European Ward in Alipore Central Jail.
 On 31 August 1908, Narerdranath was brought, from that ward, to the Jail Hospital by a European Convict Overseer named Highens.
 Narendranath had apparently previously arranged to meet, at that time, in the hospital, two fellow prisoners, who were already patients in the Jail Hospital, named Kanailal Dutta and Satyendranath Bose.
 Kanailal and Satyendra managed to acquire two revolvers secretly.
-Shrish Chandra Ghosh of Chandernagore smuggled the revolvers into the jail, assisted by Motilal Roy.
+On the request of Hem Kanungo, Shrish Chandra Ghosh of Chandernagore smuggled the revolvers into the jail, assisted by Motilal Roy.
 Narendranath had apparently been approached by the second of these prisoners, who had pretended that he also wished to make a statement; and his visit was really in order to get this statement.
 Evidently it was however part of a plot to get Narendranath within striking distance for it appears that almost immediately on Narendranath's arrival on the landing, at the head of the staircase leading to the second story of the hospital, these two prisoners opened fire on him with the two revolvers.
 Highens the Convict Overseer attempted to arrest one of them and was shot through the wrist.
 Narendranath although shot in several places was not mortally hit and fled down the stairs, out of the Hospital Compound and along an alley way towards the gate.
 Kanailal Dutta pursued him and shot him fatally through the back.
 He was then secured by a Eurasian Prisoner named Linton.
 (Excerpts from a letter No 1876-C dated 31 August 1908, addressed to The Chief Secretary to the Government of Bengal, Calcutta from Commissioner of Police, Calcutta.